adedayoominiyi1/thrift-stream/README.md

 ### Status

 * fully working decoding of Thrift Compact Protocol
-* entities are created by builders, these builders need to be generated, there is no code generation
+* entities are created by builders; these builders need to be generated from a thrift definitions, no code generation is in place
-* decoding and encoding of message frames and all primitive types for the Thrift Compact Protocol and Thrift Binary Protocol
+* decoding and encoding of Thrift message frames and all primitive types for the Thrift Compact Protocol and Thrift Binary Protocol

 ### About continuation parsers / encoders